$C^*$-algebraic drawings of dendroidal sets: Prospects: commutative spaces and graph algebras

 \begin{rem} The composite functor $\iNSm\mono\uNS\overset{\Com}{\functor}\cS$ defines the underlying space functor on $\iNSm$.
 The subcategory of simplex-matrix identified noncommutative spaces $\iNSm$ is a tractable part of the entire $\infty$-category of noncommutative spaces $\uNS$ and it would be nice to explore it further. \end{rem}

-We anticipate that our result has the potential to address certain practical problems arising in networking and graph theory.
-We outline one natural connection to graph algebras.

-\begin{rem} What constitutes the geometric realization of a dendroidal set is an interesting question \cite{Trova} that admits a couple of elegant solutions \cite{Heuts,BasNik}.
-It is plausible (and desirable) that one can modify the functor $\draw:\dset\functor\P(\SCu^\op)$ to produce yet another {\em $C^*$-algebraic} or {\em noncommutative} geometric realization of dendroidal sets.
-We leave it as an open problem. \end{rem}
+\begin{rem} Let $\CW$ denote the category of finite CW complexes.
+The geometric realization functor $|\cdot |:\sset\map \Ind(\CW)$ preserves (tensor) products and detects weak equivalences, whose counterpart in the world of dendroidal sets has been treated in \cite{Heuts,BasNik}.
+It is plausible (and desirable) that one can modify the functor $\draw:\dset\functor\P(\SCu^\op)$ to produce yet another {\em $C^*$-algebraic} or {\em noncommutative} geometric realization of dendroidal sets that fits into the following commutative diagram: